Higher-dimensional Chiral Algebras in the Jouanolou Model and free-field realization: Feynman graph integral construction

 has the expected transformation rule. \end{proof}

 Thus, $\{\tilde \mu_I\}$ defines a chiral operation of the appropriate degree.
-In order for such operations to define a chiral algebra, we need to check that $\tilde{\mu}_{ I}$ satisfy the following shifted $L_{\infty}$ relations.
+For such operations to define a chiral algebra, we need to check that $\tilde{\mu}_{ I}$ satisfies the following shifted $L_{\infty}$ relations.
 This is the main result of this section.

 \begin{thm} $\{\tilde{\mu}_{ I}\}$ satisfies the following properties: \begin{enumerate} \item $\tilde{\mu}_{ I}=\tilde{\mu}_{ I_{\sigma_{ii'}}}\circ{\sigma_{ii'}}$, where $\sigma_{ii'}$ is the permutation of $i\neq i'\in I$ (recall it is defined in Definition \ref{SymmetricGroupAction}). \item For any finite set $I$ one has (recall the notation in the proof of Theorem \ref{DgOperadStructure})